patvin80/ansibleassessment/README.md

         2. Pull the ansibleassessment git repository which has all the code to install and provision.
         3. Install Docker-Compose
         4. Run Docker-Compose Build and UP to provision a Jenkins Server.
 Also copy the ansible scripts to the server.
-        5. Connect to the Jenkins Server via Rest CLI and user name and password to get API Key
+        5. Connect to the Jenkins Server via CURL and user name and password to get API Key via grep on the response.
         6. Use the config.xml file which is the Jenkins Job definition file
         7. Use curl on the Jenkins URL to upload the job.
         8. Use curl on the Jenkins URL to run the job